Zolo-Hallucinators/Signal-Extraction/README.md

 ## 📖 Overview

-This project was developed as part of the **Snowflake Hackathon**, focusing on building a complete **data ingestion → transformation → prediction → visualization** pipeline.
+This project was developed as part of the **Snowflake Hackathon - The Dev Primere League**, focusing on building a complete **data ingestion → transformation → prediction → visualization** pipeline.
 It leverages **Snowflake’s Data Cloud**, **Snowpark**, and **Python ML libraries** to extract meaningful trading signals from financial and news data.

 The goal: **generate predictive buy/sell signals** by combining **market price movements** and **news sentiment analysis** — all within a scalable Snowflake architecture.